AFrederick13/Decoded-Codex/pages/topics/Buddhism.md

 * **Theravada** ('School of the Elders') 35% - 38% of followers

-  * The oldest surviving school, emphasizing the attainment of self-liberation
+  * The oldest surviving school, emphasizing the attainment of self-liberation.

-* **Vajrayana** ('Indestructible Vehicle') 6% of followers
+* **Vajrayana** ('Diamond Vehicle') 6% of followers

-  * While often categorized under the Mahayana umbrella, it remains a distinct tradition characterized by tantric and esoteric practices.
+  * While often categorized under the Mahayana umbrella, it remains a distinct tradition characterized by tantric and esoteric practices aimed at rapid enlightenment.

 <br>

 **Primary Foundational Texts:**

-* The Tripitaka / Pali Canon (Vinaya, Sutta, Abhidhamma)
+* Theravada Authority: The Pali Canon (Tipitaka)

+  * Primary Texts: Vinaya Piṭaka (Discipline/Rules), Sutta Piṭaka (Discourses/Sayings), and Abhidhamma Piṭaka (Philosophy).

+  * Description: The complete "Triple Basket" preserved in the Pali language, and the oldest surviving texts of Buddhism.

+  * Authority: For Theravada, this is the sole and final authority.
+They generally view later texts as non-canonical or unverified.

+* The Mahayana Authority: The Mahayana Sutras

-* The Mahayana Sutras (e.g., Lotus Sutra, Heart Sutra, Diamond Sutra) ???
+  * Primary Texts: The Lotus Sutra, Heart Sutra, Diamond Sutra, Avataṃsaka Sutra, Lankavatara Sutra, Pure Land Sutras, etc.

-* The Tibetan Canon (Kangyur and Tengyur) ???
+  * Description: These texts emerged later in written form and record the "Bodhisattva Path", the goal of staying in the cycle of rebirth for the sake of all beings.

+  * Authority: For Mahayana, these are often regarded as the highest authority.
+They view the earlier Pali texts as "elementary" or "foundational" teachings.

+* The Vajrayana Authority: The Tantras (Broad Vajrayana) and The Tibetan Canon (Tibetan Buddhism - A form of Vajrayana)

+  * Primary Texts: The Tantras (vast collection(s) used in various schools of Vajrayana) and The Kangyur and Tengyur (used in Tibetan Buddhism).

+  * Description: These focus on "esoteric" practices using ritual, visualization, and mudras to achieve enlightenment in a single lifetime.

+  * Authority: For Vajrayana, the Tantras are the definitive authority.
+They accept all the layers below (Early Discourses + Mahayana Sutras) but view Tantra as the "secret" or most effective "Diamond" path.

 <br>

 **Early Founders:**

-* Siddhartha Gautama (The Buddha/Shakyamuni???)
+* Siddhartha Gautama (The Buddha)

-* continued...
+* Ānanda (Attendant of the Buddha)

+* Mahāprajāpatī Gautamī (First ordained Woman)

 <br>